shomiller/loop_matters_blog/_posts/2017-04-17-beyond-wimps-workshop.markdown

 date: 2017-04-17 10:00:19+00:00
 layout: post
 slug: beyond-wimps-workshop
-title: Workshop -- Beyond WIMPs (Day 1)
+title: Workshop -- Beyond WIMPs
 tags:
 - Dark Matter
 - Particle Physics
+---

+(**Updated June 5, 2017** -- I've added brief summaries of Day 2 and 3 of the workshop.
+Unfortunately, my notes were far less detailed, but you can see all the talks yourself at the [workshop page](http://scgp.stonybrook.edu/archives/18377), or ask questions in the comments below!)

 ---

 A couple weeks ago, I was at a dark matter physics workshop next door at the Simons Center for Geometry and Physics.
 The workshop was entitled "Beyond WIMPs: From Theory to Detection" and was organized by a couple of professors and postdocs from the YITP here at Stony Brook along with several of their collaborators from out of town.
 The goal was to discuss ideas about dark matter outside of the WIMP paradigm (which I discussed some in some [earlier posts]({{ site.baseurl }}/dark-matter-and-dama-part-i-the-anomaly.html)), which has been the guiding principle for many experiments in the last few decades.
 Since no convincing evidence of dark matter with weak scale mass and couplings has been found as of yet, a key goal for particle physicists is to elucidate what else dark matter could be, and how we might detect it.